PuzzledPint/puzzled_pint_archives/README.md

 The Month is the largest unit of data in this format.
 It includes:

-- Metadata — year, month, title.
+- Metadata — year, month, title, icon image.
 - Freeform text, typically used to introduce the theme, include an author bio, and so on.
 - A location puzzle.
 - One or more puzzles.